aurorarhagen/css-frameworks-resit/readme.md

 npm run dev
 ```

+### Prerequisites
+- Node.js and npm must be installed.

 ## Contributing

 This is a school project and I am therefore not looking for contributors at the moment.